-We have incurred significant losses in each fiscal year since our inception, including net losses of \$14.8 million and \$44.2 million during the three and nine months ended September 30, 2018, and net losses of \$60.5 million and \$76.0 million for the years ended December 31, 2017 and 2016, respectively.
-As of September 30, 2018, we had an accumulated deficit of \$544.1 million.
+We have incurred significant losses in each fiscal year since our inception, including net losses of \$59.0 million, \$60.5 million, and \$76.0 million during the years 2018, 2017, and 2016, respectively.
+As of December 31, 2018, we had an accumulated deficit of \$558.9 million.
 These losses have resulted principally from costs incurred in our research and development programs, and from our manufacturing costs and selling, general, and administrative expenses.
-We believe that our continued investment in research and development, sales, and marketing is essential to our long-term competitive position and future revenue growth.
+To date, we have funded our operations primarily through equity offerings, the issuance of debt instruments, and from sales of our products.